Boxmoor: Hemel Hempstead Theatre Company

 Originally known as the Hemel Hempstead Operatic and Dramatic Society, the Hemel Hempstead Theatre Company has operated since 1925.
 Over the years, the company performed in a number of locations, including the Luxor cinemas in the Marlowes and St. John’s Hall at 72 St. John's Road, which had been built in 1930 as extension of the nearby St. John’s Church.
 The first-ever theatrical performance at St. John’s Hall was given by the Theatre Company in April 1932.

 Hemel Hempstead Theatre Company purchased the St. John's Hall building in 1997 and renamed it the Boxmoor Playhouse.
 Holding up to 200 seats, the Boxmoor Playhouse is said to be the largest theatre in Hemel Hempstead.
 Each year, the Company produces a variety of productions from plays to musicals to pantomimes.
 Due to the flexibility of the space, the Company also holds social events such as quiz nights, creative workshops and cabaret evenings.

-Notable residents and people
+Notable people

 Robert Snooks became, in 1802, the last highwayman to be hanged and buried at the scene of his crime, after he robbed a postboy on the turnpike on Boxmoor meadows.
-His remains are interred in Boxmoor meadows near the place where he was hanged and the likely spot is marked by two stones, erected by the Box Moor Trust in 1904.
+His remains are interred in Boxmoor meadows near the place where he was hanged, and the likely spot is marked by two stones, erected by the Box Moor Trust in 1904.

-Rock musician and producer Steven Wilson spent his childhood in Boxmoor, and for many years maintained his No Man's Land studio in his former bedroom in his parents’ bungalow.
+Rock musician and producer Steven Wilson spent his childhood in Boxmoor, and for many years maintained his No Man's Land studio in his former bedroom in his parents' bungalow.

 British/Canadian actor Michael Bradshaw grew up in Boxmoor from 1938 until the mid-1950s.

+Johnny Johnston of 1950s vocal group the Johnston Brothers lived in The Old House on Box Lane.